Deserae/learningToLearn/README.md

 Like mentioned before, just rereading text and notes is not the most efficient way to learn.
 What’s even worse is that it can give the feeling of accomplishment that you are learning when you are not.
 This is called the **Illusion of Competence**.
 Focusing on easy problems instead of the more difficult ones also contributes to this.
 Continually doing this can result in **Einstellung**.
 This German word meaning ‘mindset’ is a pattern that has become a habit but is actually preventing you from learning or growing.
 Sticking to the same studying routine even if you’re not performing well would be an example of this.

-*And of course, don’t forget your breaks!*
+*And of course, don’t forget your breaks!* :sleeping_bed:	:running_woman:

 # How to mitigate Procrastination
 Finally, to the section I waited last to write. :see_no_evil::hear_no_evil::speak_no_evil: